krobelus/rate-experiments/thesis.md

   referenced proof step.
 For a textual proof that has each proof step on a separate line, this corresponds to the line number of the introduction instruction that failed.
-  This may be omitted, which means that the proof does not add enough clauses to make the accumulated formula UP-unsatisifiable.
+  If `proof_step` is omitted, it means that the proof does not add enough clauses to make the accumulated formula UP-unsatisifiable.
 - `proof_format` describes the proof format to use.
    We added the distinction between these two formats because it was not clear which one should be used exclusively.